No frills: Hotels

 Another example of a type of no frills service is lodgings.
 In more extreme circumstances, the line between a hotel and a hostel is blurred due to the removal of amenities.
 Notable no-frills chains include Motel 6, Econo Lodge, Tune Hotels, Ibis Budget, HotelF1, easyHotel and Zip by Premier Inn.

 An example of a no-frills hotel room.
 This case is a Motel 6 room in Massachusetts.

 Features of no-frills hotels rooms are that themselves are smaller and more spartan in trim.
 Examples and cases included with Zip rooms are twice as small (8.5 m^{2}) as standard Premier Inn rooms.
 (20 m^{2}), beds in Econo Lodge are put on boxes, so to make cleaning easier and with many Ibis Budget hotels, the reception is only opened at limited hours.
 Most no frills hotels don't have door keys, instead they use either inexpensive swipe-keys or digital door locks.
 Many of them have no pictures on the walls, baths in the bathrooms or excessive furniture like minibars, fridges or dressing tables.
 Bedding is limited to pillows and duvets.
 Some like Tune and easyHotel even go as far as putting advertisements on the walls and in case of Zip some rooms even having no windows, instead having a sunlight-powered light box.

-Like no frills airlines which charge people for seat reservations and food, no frills hotels themselves charge extra for any superfluous extras like non-basic TV channels, breakfasts; which themselves are just limited to a continental style, tea-and-coffee making facilities, Wi-Fi internet, daily maid service; normally cleaning the room is only done when the guest leaves, and toiletries and supplement towels.
+Like no frills airlines, which charge people for seat reservations and food, no frills hotels charge extra for any extras like non-basic TV channels, breakfasts (even if limited to a continental style), tea-and-coffee making facilities, Wi-Fi internet, daily maid service (cleaning the room is only done when the guest leaves), and toiletries and supplement towels.